Google, Fiat Chrysler begin offering rides in self-driving cars

-Fiat Chrysler and Google for the first time will offer rides to the public in the self-driving automobiles they are building under an expanding partnership.
+Fiat Chrysler and Google for the first time will offer rides to the public in the self-driving vehicles they are building under an expanding partnership.

 The companies announced in the spring of last year that they would build 100 self-driving Chrysler Pacifica hybrids minivans.
 Those vehicles have been tested in Arizona, California and Michigan.

 Waymo, Google’s self-driving car project, said Tuesday that it will allow hundreds of people in Phoenix to take rides in the vehicles so that it can get feedback on the experience.
-People can apply on Waymo’s website.
+Phoenix-area residents can apply on Waymo’s website.

 The company also said that it’s expanding its fleet to 500 Pacifica hybrids.